lmorg/murex/docs/commands/let.md

 ## Command Reference: `let`

-> Evaluate a mathmatical function and assign to variable
+> Evaluate a mathematical function and assign to variable

 ### Description

-`let` evaluates a mathmatical function and then assigns it to a locally scoped variable (like `set`)
+`let` evaluates a mathematical function and then assigns it to a locally scoped variable (like `set`)

 ### Usage